marty90/errant/README.md

 You need also Python3 with updated versions of `pandas==0.24.2` and `scipy`.

 ERRANT is able to emulate profiles available in the `profiles.csv` file, that describes their average values for latency, upload and download bandwidth.
-Check it to have the complete list.
+Check it to have the complete list, or see the image above.

 ## Usage